ArielLevovich/CPP_EX1_24/README.md

 - **Graph.cpp**: Defines the structure of the graph and its properties like adjacency matrix, whether it is directed, and if it has negative weights.

 #### Graph.cpp
 The `Graph.cpp` file defines the structure and behavior of a graph in your C++ program through the `Graph` class.
 This class is designed to manage the graph's essential properties, such as its vertices, adjacency matrix, directed status, and presence of negative weights.
-Here’s how you chose to implement the management and functionality of any graph using this class:

 ### Key Components of Graph Implementation